Ruach/ruach.github.io/_posts/CCA/map-untrusted-for-dma-from-realm.md

         return res.a0;
 }
 ```
-As the RMM fed the rec->set_ripas.addr to the res[1] it will be passed to the
+RMM fed the rec->set_ripas.addr to the res[1], and it will be assigned to the
-top indicating the highest address that ripas was changed by the host and RMM.
+top variable indicating the highest address that ripas was changed by the host
-Also, a0 is the RSI_SUCCESS.
+and RMM.
+Also, a0 will be the RSI_SUCCESS.

 ```cpp
 static inline void set_memory_range(phys_addr_t start, phys_addr_t end,